 Meals like this are the best.
-I served everything on a couple of boards and we absolutely enjoyed it.
+I served everything including this amazing Smoked Sun Dried Tomato Salmon on a couple of wooden boards.
+It was absolutely incredable and so tasty.

-I hope you all will like this recipe.
-I added my notes below how to smoke fish without a smoker so please do check it out.
-If you make this one or any of my recipes please tag me and use hashtag #sandraseasycooking @sandraseasycooking
+Anyhow, I added my notes below how to smoke fish without a smoker so please do check it out.

 - 2-4 lbs Salmon fillet with skin deboned